14 Jan Are You Ready for Kids to Return to School?

 Nordic Mum Tip ♥: While nurturing relationships among the children are essential, it is also a good idea for moms to catch up with fellow moms of your children’s friends.
 Make it happen at least once a week.

 “It’s not about trying to be the best of everything and anything, but it’s also about creating memories and experiences to your children.
 Make sure you have the so-called normal life in brackets.
-Make sure that those friendships and relationships that are important to them are nurtured.”
+Make sure that those… Click To Tweet

 There goes my list.
 Now fellow mom, why not create your own too?
 Trust me.
 It will be fun and exciting.
 Don’t forget to let your kids engage with this activity.
 I’m sure that will add up to the excitement level.
 Feel free to comment below, and I’ll be happy to discuss.